brantsbrain/brantsbrain-public/GroupMe/readme.md

 The second of the scripts.
 This one took many of the methods from `GroupMeBot.py` and expanded on them tremendously.
 This one has no direct interaction with the GroupMes, but pulls down all current data and analyzes it to find whatever information you're looking for.

-I split it into categories: Likes, Gallery, Analysis, and Message Backups
+I split it into categories: Likes, Gallery, Analysis, Message Backups, and Finders

 Constantly under development, I'm always looking for new information to find.